bobanetwork/boba_legacy/packages/boba/turing/README.md

 ## Technical Backdrop

 The recent growth of L2 scaling solutions is typically explained in terms of improved speed and reduced cost; however there is an additional benefit which has received less attention but may be even more important.
-Specifically, many of the L2s involve **unitary sequencers** and this opens the door to advanced computation on (or at least coordinated by) Ethereum.
+Specifically, many of the L2s involve **unitary sequencers**, opening the door to advanced computation on (or at least coordinated by) Ethereum.

 The key problem has been the difficulty of achieving distributed consensus when nodes/miners are performing computations lacking a single correct answer.
 Certainly, there is no difficulty for miners to confirm the validity of a hash, but there is no obvious mechanism for the same miners to agree on the 'right' answer of a stochastic gradient decent.
 Due to the stochastic nature of the algorithm, every miner will arrive at a slightly different answers and all of those will be mathematically correct.
 Related areas encompass 'verifiable computation' and 'distributed computation'.
 For the L2s such as Boba, there is no mining and there is only one sequencer, which bypasses the classical barriers to advanced computation in the Ethereum ecosystem.